Olive Octopus handwritten text with sketch of octopus

 Question 5 If you could choose one combination of stationery items to use for the rest of your life, exclusively, what would those be and why?

-I'm pretty satisfied with my Franklin-Christoph Olive Green NWF notebook cover with a Traveler's 017 weekly and Goulet dotted & plain Tomoe River TN notebooks, and with the 3-pen insert in the front pocket I'd be pretty set for my personal calendar/tasks, notes, and even sketching practice with pens.
+I'm pretty satisfied with my Franklin-Christoph Olive Green NWF notebook cover with a Traveler's 017 weekly and dotted & plain Tomoe River TN notebooks, and with the 3-pen insert in the front pocket I'd be pretty set for my personal calendar/tasks, notes, and even sketching practice with pens.

 I don't want to mix work into my personal notes so I'd stick with the TUL discbound Jr with “to-do” & notes refills and a TWSBI ECO (or 580), F nib.